Blent1050/heyChickadeeClone/README.md

 # heyChickadeeClone
-This is a static HTML website to create a pixel perfect representation of the Heychickadee landing page.
+This is a side-project to create a pixel-perfect website based off of another website.

+## Tech
+* HTML5
+* CSS3/LESS

+## Time to build
+* This project took approximately 2 hours to completed.